intelsdi-x/snap/README.md

 State: Running
 ```

-NOTE: in subsequent commands use the task ID from your CLI output, not the example task ID shown below.
+NOTE: In subsequent commands use the task ID from your CLI output in place of the <task_id>.

 This starts a task collecting metrics via psutil, then publishes the data to a file.
 To see the data published to the file (CTRL+C to exit):
 ```